cirosantilli/linux-cheat/sandbox/kernel-module/index.md

-`.ko` extension used instead of `.o` also contain module information

-device drivers (programs that enables the computer to talk to hardware) are one type of kernel modules

 modules are loaded as object files you can only use symbols defined by the kernel list of them:

+modules share memory space with the rest of the kernel this means that if a module segfaults, the kernel segfaults!

     cat /proc/kallsyms

+`.ko` extension used instead of `.o` also contain module information

+device drivers (programs that enables the computer to talk to hardware) are one specific type of kernel modules

 note that this causes great possibility of name pollution so choose names carefully!

-modules share memory space with the rest of the kernel this means that if a module segfaults, the kernel segfaults!

 two devices can map to the same hardware!